Discipline

 Cars and Parking

-Students are not allowed to park in the yard during the school day without a permit from the office of the Prefect of Discipline.
+Students are not allowed to park on school property during the school day without a permit from the office of the Prefect of Discipline.
 Students may not go to their cars during the day without permission from the Prefect of Discipline.
-Parking is not permitted in the area of the Jesuit residence garage or on the sidewalk.
+Parking is not permitted on the sidewalk.

 After school, students should wait for rides either in the schoolyard or on Banks Street, but not in front of the school on Carrollton Avenue.
 Problems that occur while waiting for rides or while traveling home should be reported to the Prefect of Discipline on the day they occur or on the following morning.